alephium/docs/docs/5min-overview.md

 Alephium is the first operational sharded L1 blockchain scaling and enhancing PoW & UTXO concepts.
 Decentralization, self-sovereignty and security meet high-performance, accessibility and energy efficiency in a dev-friendly network optimized for DeFi & smart contract applications.

-- Like Bitcoin, but more programmable & energy efficient.
-- Like Ethereum, but more secure & scalable.
-- Like Solana, but more decentralised & trustless.

 ---

 ## Why is Alephium special?